 Directions:

 Combine the carrots, lime juice and fish sauce in a large bowl.
-Use a wooden spoon to gently pound or press the carrots to help break them down a bit, about 3-4 minutes.
+Use a wooden spoon to gently pound the carrots to help break them down a bit, about 3-4 minutes.

 Add the shrimp powder, toasted chickpea flour, Jalapeno pepper, salt, peanuts, shallots and cilantro and toss.
 Transfer the mixture to a shallow serving bowl and serve immediately.